PyDrocsid/cogs/moderation/content_filter/documentation.md

 # Content Filter

-Contains commands to do set up checks for black listed expressions in every message.
+Contains commands to do setup checks for blacklisted expressions in every message.

 !!! note
     User with the `content_filter.bypass` permission are not effected by the check.